OUXT-Polaris/HP/content/en/pages/sponsor.md

 ---
 OUXT Polaris needs a robot fabrication/development fee and a robot transportation fee.

 For this reason, we are always looking for sponsors.
+For details, please refer to the [Call for Sponsor](../call-sponsor/).

 If you have any questions, please [contact](../../#contact) us.